ankane/dexter/README.md

 ## Hosted Postgres

 Some hosted providers like Amazon RDS and Heroku do not support the HypoPG extension, which Dexter needs to run.
 See [how to use Dexter](guides/Hosted-Postgres.md) in these cases.
+To request a new extension:

+- Amazon RDS - follow the instructions on [this page](https://aws.amazon.com/rds/postgresql/faqs/)
+- Google Cloud SQL - star the [feature request](https://issuetracker.google.com/issues/69250435)

 ## Future Work